jonaskuske/sleak-magazine/README.md

 1. Make sure you're on the master branch and that all is up-to-date.
 2. Ensure the version number in package.json is higher than that of [the last release](https://github.com/jonaskuske/sleak-magazine/releases)
 3. Run `npm run deploy`

+## License

+The code implementation of this product is MIT licensed, as found in the LICENSE file.
+Assets not concerned with the logic and implementation (like photographs or the written articles themselves) are NOT included under this license.
+You may read/inspect them, but they are owned by their respective authors/creators and subject to, among others, German copyright law.